rust-lang/rust/text/0000-drain-range.md

 # Summary

 Replace `Vec::drain` by a method that accepts a range parameter.
+Add `String::drain` with similar functionality.

 # Motivation